Khyan: Khyan's position in the Hyksos dynasty

 Lion inscribed with the cartouche of Khyan, found in Baghdad, suggesting relations with Babylon.
 British Museum, EA 987.

 Blue glazed steatite scarab in a gold mount, with the cartouche of Khyan: - "Son of Ra, Khyan, living forever!"

 Nearly all carbon-14 analyses of materials related to the Second Intermediate Period yield dates on average 120 years earlier than was expected from the prevailing chronological reconstruction of the 15th Dynasty.
 While the debate is ongoing, Egyptologists have acknowledged the validity of these observations and that they indicate some major issue with the consensus reached hitherto.
 Khyan's rule is no longer dated with any accuracy.
 The Egyptologist David Aston has shown that available evidence is compatible with Khyan ruling anywhere between 1700 BC and 1580 BC, with the former his preferred scenario.
 The possibility that one or more kings reigned between him and Apophis is now the dominant hypothesis.

-A stela of Khyan mentioning a king's son was also discovered at Avaris.
-Manfred Bietak observed that:

-"a stela set up in Avaris contains the nomen and prenomen of Khyan and a now lost dedication (presumably to Seth, Lord of Avaris) below which are inscribed the title and name of the Eldest King's Son Yanassi."

-The Danish Egyptologist Kim Ryholt, who published an extensive catalogue of the monuments of all the numerous pharaohs of the Second Intermediate Period, notes an important personal detail regarding this king's family; Ryholt writes that the association of Khyan with those of his eldest son upon this stela suggests that Yanassi in fact was his designated successor, as also implied by his title."
-Ryholt speculates that Manetho might have mentioned Yanassi in a now lost passage and that one possible explanation of the name Iannas used by Josephus for Khyan is a misquotation of such a passage in which the son's name was extracted instead of the father's.
+Edfu

+At Edfu (Upper Egypt), seal impressions of Khyan (early 15th Dynasty) have been found in the same context as seal impressions of Sobekhotep IV (late 13th Dynasty), indicating that both rulers may have been contemporaries.
+Both late 13th Dynasty and early 15th Dynasty are contemporary with the Middle Bronze IIB (MB IIB) in the Levant, while late 15th dynasty equals Middle Bronze IIC (MB IIC; 1600/1590-1550 BCE) in the Southern Levant and Late Bronze IA in the Northern Levant.

+The scholars Moeller and Marouard discuss the discovery of an important early 12th dynasty Middle Kingdom administrative building in the eastern Tell Edfu area which was continuously employed into the early Second Intermediate Period before it fell out of use during the 17th dynasty when its remains were sealed by a large silo court.
+Fieldwork by Egyptologists in 2010 and 2011 into the remains of the former 12th dynasty building which was also used in the 13th dynasty led to the discovery of a large adjoining hall which proved to contain 41 sealings showing the cartouche of the Hyksos ruler Khyan together with 9 sealings naming the 13th dynasty king Sobekhotep IV.
+As Moeller and Marouard write: "These finds come from a secure and sealed archaeological context and open up new questions about the cultural and chronological evolution of the late Middle Kingdom and early Second Intermediate Period."
+These conclusions are rejected by Robert Porter who argues that Khyan ruled much later than Sobekhotep IV and that the seals of a pharaoh were used even long after his death.
+Another option he proposed is that Sobekhotep IV reigned much later than previously thought.

+Tell el-Daba (Avaris)

+In Area R/III, ten seal impressions bore the royal name of Khayan and another seal impression the prenomen of Khauserre.
+Most of the Khayan sealings were found in a late SIP context, while one sealing belong to the early SIP in Stratum E/1 (MB IIB) in the early 15th dynasty.
+The sealings were used on bags, sacks, baskets and boxes.